tsender/auto_scene_gen/documentation/creating_scenarios.md

 - `goal_obstacle_free_radius`: Obstacle-free radius [m] around the goal location

 The `AutoSceneGenScenarioBuilder` class provides a number of basic methods that may be useful in your own applications.
 The functions worth discussing are shown below:
+- `create_default_run_scenario_request`
-- `create_default_run_scenario_request(self)`: Calling this function will create and return an `auto_scene_gen_msgs/RunScenario` request using the default attribute values provided in the scene builder parameters.
+  - Calling this function will create and return an `auto_scene_gen_msgs/RunScenario` request using the default attribute values provided in the scene builder parameters.
+- `create_default_scene_description_msg`:
-- `create_default_scene_description_msg(self)`: This function is internally called by `create_default_run_scenario_request()`.
+  - This function is internally called by `create_default_run_scenario_request` and creates a `auto_scene_gen_msgs/SceneDescription` with the default parameters.
+- `get_unreal_engine_run_scenario_request`:
-- `get_unreal_engine_run_scenario_request(self, scenario_request: auto_scene_gen_srvs.RunScenario.Request)`: When we create the scene/scenario via code, we do so assuming a right-handed north-west-up coordinate frame with meters as the base positional unit of measurement.
+  - When we create the scene/scenario via code, we do so assuming a right-handed north-west-up coordinate frame with meters as the base positional unit of measurement.
 However, UE uses a left-handed coordinate system and uses centimeters.
 Calling this function will return the equivalent `RunScenario` request so that UE an properly create and run the scenario.
+- `get_unreal_engine_scene_description`:
-- `get_unreal_engine_scene_description(self, scene_description: auto_scene_gen_msgs.SceneDescription)`: This function is called internally by `get_unreal_engine_run_scenario_request(...)`.
+  - This function is called internally by `get_unreal_engine_run_scenario_request`, and performs the conversion on the `auto_scene_gen_msgs/SceneDescription` message instance passed to it.
+- `is_scenario_request_feasible`:
-- `is_scenario_request_feasible(self, scenario_request: auto_scene_gen_srvs.RunScenario.Request)`: Since it is important to create scenarios that are feasible for the test system, it may be useful to have a custom function that evaluates if a given `RunScenario` request satisfies your feasibility criteria.
+  - Since it is important to create scenarios that are feasible for the test system, it may be useful to have a custom function that evaluates if a given `RunScenario` request satisfies your feasibility criteria.
 In the base class this function simply returns true.
 But this function can be overriden in a child scenario builder class.

 There are several other functions provided by the `AutoSceneGenScenarioBuilder` class that may be useful.
 Please look through the source code for their description.

 Depending on your needs, you are welcome to add features to the UE4 plugin and to this interface.
 However, extending the scene building functionality requires that you are able to modify *all* components in the scene building pipeline, including:
-- The `AutoSceneGenWorker`
+- The AutoSceneGenWorker
-- The `AutoSceneGenScenarioBuilder` and/or your new child class (including many of the provided functions)
+- The AutoSceneGenScenarioBuilder and/or your new child class (including many of the provided functions)
 - The `auto_scene_gen_msgs/RunScenario` request definition in both the ROS and UE4 version of the `auto_scene_gen_msgs` package.

 ## AutoSceneGenClient Node

+The AutoSceneGenClient ROS node provides the base functionality needed to interact with the AutoSceneGenWorker that operates in Unreal Engine.
+Internally, this node manages a variety of things that allow you to seamlessly create various scenarios in Unreal Engine, observe and analyze the test vehicle's behavior from that scenario, and then repeat the process.

+### Creating an AutoSceneGenClient Node

+The base class only requires the following parameters:
+- `node_name`: The name of the ROS node
+- `main_dir`: The main directory on your computer for storing data
+- `asg_client_name`: The name of the AutoSceneGenClient (this is different from the ROS node name and need not be the same)
+- `num_vehicle_nodes`: Number of AutoSceneGenVehicleNodes in the AutoScenegenVehicle's the autonomy stack
+- `num_workers`: Number of AutoSceneGenWorkers to keep track of
+- `base_wid`: The base, or starting, AutoSceneGenWorker ID
+- `worker_class`: A class or subclass instance of AutoSceneGenWorkerRef, used for managing AutoSceneGenWorkers
+- `scenario_builder`: A class or subclass instance of AutoSceneGenScenarioBuilder, used for creating scenarios

+### ROS Objects

+Lists any publishers, subscribers, clients, and/or services monitored by this node.
+All instances of "asg_client" in the below topic names get replaced with the name provided by the `asg_client_name` parameter.
+All instances of "asg_workerX" are just place holders for the topic substring associated with an AutoSceneGenWorker.

+**Publishers:**
+- Client Status Pub:
+  - Topic: `/asg_client/status`
+  - Type: `auto_scene_gen_msgs/StatusCode`
+  - Description: Publishes the client node's status
+- Vehicle Node Operating Info Pub
+  - Topic: `/asg_client/vehicle_node_operating_info`
+  - Type: `auto_scene_gen_msgs/VehicleNodeOperatingInfo`
+  - Description: Publishes important operating information to all registered AutoSceneGenVehicleNodes
+- Scene Description Pubs (one for each worker)
+  - Topic: `/asg_workerX/scene_description`
+  - Type: `auto_scene_gen_msgs/SceneDescription`
+  - Description: Publishes the most recent scene description for the associated AutoSceneGenWorker

+**Subscribers:**
+- Worker Status Subs:
+  - Topic: `/asg_workerX/status`
+  - Type: `auto_scene_gen_msgs/StatusCode`
+  - Description: Subscribes to the associated AutoSceneGenWorker's status

+**Clients:**
+- Run Scenario Clients (one for each worker):
+  - Topic: `/asg_workerX/services/run_scenario`
+  - Type: `auto_scene_gen_msgs/RunScenario`
+  - Description: Requests a specific scenario for the AutoSceneGenWorker to create and execute

+**Services:**
+- Analyze Scenario Service:
+  - Topic: `/asg_client/services/analyze_scenario`
+  - Type: `auto_scene_gen_msgs/AnalyzeScenario`
+  - Description: Service for accepting `AnalyzeScenario` requests back from the AutoSceneGenWorkers
+- Register Vehicle Node Service:
+  - Topic: `/asg_client/services/register_vehicle_node`
+  - Type: `auto_scene_gen_msgs/RegisterVehicleNode`
+  - Description: Service for AutoSceneGenVehicleNodes to register themselves with this client node
+- Unregister Vehicle Node Service:
+  - Topic: `/asg_client/services/unregister_vehicle_node`
+  - Type: `auto_scene_gen_msgs/RegisterVehicleNode`
+  - Description: Service for AutoSceneGenVehicleNodes to unregister themselves with this client node
+- Notify Ready Service:
+  - Topic: `/asg_client/services/notify_ready`
+  - Type: `auto_scene_gen_msgs/NotifyReady`
+  - Description: Service for AutoSceneGenVehicleNodes to indicate to this client node that they are ready to proceed
+- Worker Issue Notification Service:
+  - Topic: `/asg_client/services/worker_issue_notification`
+  - Type: `auto_scene_gen_msgs/WorkerIssueNotification`
+  - Description: Service for AutoSceneGenWorkers to indicate to this client node of any issues they encountered (e.g., rosbrige interruption)

+### Workflow (TODO)

+1. Start the UE simulations.
+2. Launch the AutoSceneGenClient node.
+The node will follow its initialization procedure (create AutoSceneGenWorkerRefs, create various ROS objects, etc.).
+3. Launch the AutoSceneGenVehicleNodes for each AutoSceneGenVehicle.
+4. The AutoSceneGenClient node will recognize when